 Leaky buckets have been a big problem for a large number of organizations down the years, causing plenty of data breaches, and hopefully this security utility will help make these kind of incidents a lot rarer.

-- Best cloud storage of 2019: free, paid and business options
+- Best cloud storage: free, paid and business options